Viper4/3081W_PradoEditor/README.md

 ## :warning: License TO_DO

-This project is licensed under the [NAME HERE] License - see the LICENSE.md file for details
+This project is licensed under the MIT License - see the `LICENSE.md` file for details

 <!-- Acknowledgments -->
 ## :gem: Acknowledgements